-The number of beds available in residence facilities was 4,619 in fiscal year 2011.
-[Fig. 2.2] Demand for housing has exceeded current capacity, resulting in most residential communities operating in "expanded occupancy" mode with 4,818 occupants on move-in day.

-The percentage of undergraduates living on campus remains relatively steady at 38 percent in fiscal year 2011.
-[Fig. 2.3]
+- The number of beds available in residence facilities was 4,619 in FY 2011.
+Demand for housing has exceeded current capacity, resulting in most residential communities operating in "expanded occupancy" mode with 4,818 occupants on move-in day. - The percentage of undergraduates living on campus remains relatively steady at 38% in FY 2011.